benhj/jasl/README.md

 string "Hello!" -> d;
 </pre>

-Above, I create three types, an integer, a real, a boolean and a string and store them in variables `a`, `b`, `c` and `d` respectively.
+Above, I create four types, an integer, a real, a boolean and a string and store them in variables `a`, `b`, `c` and `d` respectively.
 Note that in jasl, all variables are global.

 Functions
 ---------